Govrn-HQ/white-paper/b-govrn-solution-OBDs.md

 ### Existing Research and Innovation

 Govrn’s outcome-based donation model builds upon and combines existing research and practice in collective intelligence, crowdfunding, people-powered PACs, participatory and collaborative governance, contractual democracy, social impact bonds, Token Networks, and Decentralized Autonomous Organizations.
 We see Govrn as connecting the dots on decades of research and innovation.
 This will be the focus of an upcoming white paper section.

+### Comments
+(Christine) Making a comment section here for people to add their thoughts in a bullet point style format.
+Or feel free to rewrite/add to the paper directly in the above sections!

+###### Footnotes
+<a name="myfootnote1"><sub>1</sub></a>: <sub>For FEC compliance, this includes any individual who can legally donate to a U.S. political campaign.
+The Govrn platform will not provide the infrastructure required for corporations to make donations.</sub>

+<a name="myfootnote2"><sub>2</sub></a>: <sub>Vetting of domain experts is a complex issue and will be further addressed in a future section of the white paper, along with mitigating conflicts of interest.</sub>

+<a name="myfootnote3"><sub>3</sub></a>: <sub>Donors to the OBD will determine how to allocate the donations between the multiple politicians who contributed to the outcome.</sub>